-The Ministry of Foreign Affairs of the Russian Federation officially announced that South Africans who wish to travel to Russia for leisure proposes will no be required to apply for a visa from the 1 April, 2017.
-This follows discussions between the Department of Home Affairs and Russia that commenced last year.
+Earlier this year, the Ministry of Foreign Affairs of the Russian Federation officially announced that South Africans who wish to travel to Russia for leisure proposes would no longer be required to apply for a visa from the 1st of April, 2017.
+This followed discussions between the Department of Home Affairs and Russia that commenced last year.

-Currently, the process of applying for a visa requires that a request for an invitation be sent in Russian, which the traveller would need to present in person at the Russian embassy when applying for one.
+Prior to this, the process of applying for a visa required that a request for an invitation be sent in Russian, which the traveller would need to present in person at the Russian embassy when applying for one.

-The call to scrap the visas will now make travel easier for those looking to go on holiday for up to a period of 90 days with no intention of working, studying or living in the world’s largest nation.
+The scrapping of the visa requirement has made travel easier for those looking to go on holiday for up to a period of 90 days with no intention of working, studying or living in the world’s largest nation.

 Russia is growing in popularity as a travel destination among South Africans and with these top 10 activities and attractions, it certainly should be part of any travel bucket list:

 Russia, being the largest nation on earth, stretches across eight time zones and borders the most number of countries, including Azerbaijan, Belarus, China, Estonia, Finland, Georgia, Kazakhstan, Latvia, Lithuania, Mongolia, North Korea, Norway, Poland and the Ukraine.
 This makes it a good springboard destination should you want to tour more countries.

 2. See the world’s most acclaimed art establishments